avc0021/Regex-Project/README.md

 ### Flags

 ### Grouping and Capturing
+Grouping allows you to treat another expression as a single unit ie `()` Expression will match as group.

 ### Bracket Expressions

 ### Greedy and Lazy Match

 ### Boundaries
+  At the start and end of the this expression you can the boundry points `/.../`

 ### Back-references

 ### Look-ahead and Look-behind